Did your pension manager vote for better climate disclosure?

 THE LAGGARDS

-Our national pension fund investment manager, Canada Pension Plan Investment Board (CPPIB), and the Alberta public pension manager, Alberta Investment Management Corporation (AIMCo), failed to vote for oil and gas pipeline company Enbridge to fully account for the emissions that will result when its customers use the fossil fuels that flow through its pipelines.
+Our national pension fund investment manager, Canada Pension Plan Investment Board (CPPIB); the Alberta public pension manager, Alberta Investment Management Corporation (AIMCo); and the federal Public Sector Pension Investment Board (PSP or PSP Investments) all failed to vote for oil and gas pipeline company Enbridge to fully account for the emissions that will result when its customers use the fossil fuels that flow through its pipelines.

 CPPIB did not provide a rationale for its vote, which is at odds with the pension manager’s acknowledgement of scope 3 disclosure gaps.
 In June, CPPIB joined all the Maple 8 pensions (except AIMCo—see below) in submitting joint comments on the Canadian Sustainability Standards Board’s (CSSB) proposed disclosure standards – comments which underline the importance of scope 3 disclosure for investors and “strongly encourage issuers to not delay the measurement and reporting of Scope 3 emissions.”